-The Employment Coordinator carries out detailed analysis of potential job placements for people in the disability sector.
+The Employment Coordinator carries out a detailed analysis of potential job placements for people in the disability sector.
 He/she also supports interns/new recruits to learn their placement tasks and provide the necessary coaching, training and encouragement to succeed.

 IV.
 Care Supervisor (Ageing)